Admission requirements - One of the following:

 English proficiency certificates

-All study programmes taught in English have requirements for English proficiency.
+All study programmes taught in English require a certain level in English proficiency.
 Go here to find English proficiency requirements and how to document these.

 Important to know about the assessment of your application